RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 # Going further

-The React container ExampleContainer, from *webapp/plugin/services/example*, in *rs-frontend* repository illustrates using the plugin service configuration and target to show entities partitions.
+The React container ExampleContainer, from *webapp/plugin/services/example*, in *rs-frontend* repository, illustrates using the plugin service configuration and target to show entities partitions.
 It uses `getReducePromise` to avoid handling manually the target types when fetching data, recovering it through actions, test react components...
 Reading that example code may be a good starting point from here.